Harshitkaushik2501/Prodigy-Internship-Projects/README.md

+Here's a single **README.md** for all three of your internship tasks.

 # Python Internship Projects

-This repository contains Python projects completed as part of my internship.
+This repository contains Python projects completed as part of my internship to demonstrate basic programming and cybersecurity concepts.

 ## Projects